-Currently, Asst Prof van Breugel continues to co-lead the secondary forest dynamics study in Panama and related experiments and is collaborator in the reforestation experiment.
+Currently, Assoc Prof van Breugel continues to co-lead the secondary forest dynamics study in Panama and related experiments and is collaborator in the reforestation experiment.
 Both studies have generated an increasing number of collaborations with colleagues from different disciplines.
-In Singapore, Asst Prof van Breugel collaborates with colleagues from the Environmental Research group at Yale-NUS, the Departments of Biological Sciences and Geology, the NUS school of Design & Environment, and the National park Board on the dynamics of secondary forest, distribution of swamp and mangrove species in relationship with environmental variables and the ecosystem functions of urban trees forests.
+In Singapore, Assoc Prof van Breugel collaborates with colleagues from the Environmental Research group at Yale-NUS, the Departments of Biological Sciences and Geology, the NUS school of Design & Environment, and the National park Board on the dynamics of secondary forest, distribution of swamp and mangrove species in relationship with environmental variables and the ecosystem functions of urban trees forests.

 Assoc Prof van Breugel’s main research sites are in the central Panama Canal Watershed and in Singapore.
 In Panama he co-leads one of the largest long-term secondary forest dynamics (SFD) study in the Tropics and related experimental studies on the role of lianas, N2 fixing tree species and soil nutrients on the productivity and succession of secondary forests.
 One of his main research questions is currently how strongly the increasing frequency of exceptionally long and intense dry seasons may affect the potential of secondary forest to sequester carbon and preserve tree diversity.
 He also explores how data from SFD studies and reforestation experiments can be used to develop guidelines for tree species selection for forest restoration projects.